maxim2266/smap/README.md

 // release the map, with all values passed to free() function smap_release(&map, free);
 ```
-In this example all checks for memory allocation errors are omitted for brevity.
+In this example all checks for memory allocation failures are omitted for brevity.

-#### Implementation
+### Implementation
 This is essentially an implementation of the open addressing scheme with linear probing,
 like described, for example, [here](https://en.wikipedia.org/wiki/Open_addressing).
 The 64-bit
 version has some optimisations (see below) to reduce memory consumption, while the 32-bit version